NDrawel/Programming-2/TextIO_I.md

 }
 ```

 Once we have the entire line, we don't need to worry about the TextIO anymore, since the data is stored in row, and we only have to extract them from the `row`.
 We can use the `split()` method in the `String` class, which will chop a String into many substring, we have to indicate what symbol will be used to chop the string.
-Now the value of `row` is `1 Adin Ashby 98` , there are four part in the string, and separated by spaces.
+Now the value of `row` is `1234 Sanad Smith 88.9` , there are four part in the string, and separated by spaces.
 We can use `String[] strs = row.split(" ");` to split the row and keep the result in a String array.

 ```java
 public static void readFile(String path) {